future timeline technology singularity humanity predictions events 2020 2050 2100

 Web 4.0 is transforming the Internet landscape

-Further convergence of the online and physical world has led to the emergence of "Web 4.0" - the next generation of internet.
-Semantic analyzing programs, having evolved into forms of AI, now perform a huge range of automated tasks for business, government and consumers.
-Running on massively parallel networks, these applications hunt for textual and visual data - combining the most subtle capabilities of humans (such as pattern recognition) with ways in which machines are already vastly superior (such as speed and memory).*
+Further convergence of the online and physical worlds has led to the emergence of "Web 4.0" – the next generation of internet.
+Semantic analysing programs, having evolved into stronger AI, now perform a huge range of automated tasks for business, government and consumers.
+Running on massively parallel networks, these applications hunt for textual and visual data – combining the most subtle capabilities of humans (such as pattern recognition) with ways in which machines are already vastly *

 In addition to serving as highly advanced search engines, they are playing a major function in the real world - gathering information from the array of sensors, cameras and other tracking devices now present in the environment, on vehicles, and even on people themselves.